ibkuroyagi/Serial-OE/README.md

 # You can select the stage to start and stop
 $ ./job.sh --stage 1 --start_stage 3

+# You can see the progress of the experiments.
+$ . ./path.sh
+$ python -m tensorboard.main --logdir exp

 # After all machine types have completed Stage 5, starting Stage 2.
 # You can see the results at exp/all/**/score*.csv
 $ ./job.sh --stage 2